How to Repair Torn Carpet

-- Use your carpet knife to cut along the lines.
+- Use your carpet knife to cut along the lines you've just marked.
 Do your best to cut as straight as possible.

 - Use the cutout as a guide to cut a piece of the same size from your spare carpeting.
-It's important that you make sure the nap of the new piece matches up with the nap on the piece you're replacing.
+Make sure the nap of the new piece matches up with the nap on the piece you're replacing.
 What is the nap?
-The woven fibers of a carpet is called the nap.
-The nap of any carpet runs in a specific direction.
+The raised fibers of a carpet, which run in a specific direction.
 If the nap of the replacement piece isn't facing the same way as the rest of the carpet, the repair will not only be noticeable - it will look as if you have a patch of carpet that's a different color and texture.

-- Cut four pieces of the carpet tape, each a bit longer than the sides of the cutout.
-Don't remove the adhesive backing just yet.
-Do a dry run first.
+- Cut four pieces of carpet tape, each a bit longer than the sides of the cutout.
+Don't remove the adhesive backing until you do a dry run.
 You want to position each piece of tape (sticky side up) so that half is under the existing the carpet and the other half will end up under the replacement piece.
 You can use a marker on the carpet padding to ensure you position the tape properly once the adhesive backing has been removed.

 - Very carefully remove the adhesive backing from the first piece of tape.
 (If you're using double-sided tape, only remove one side.)
 Pull up the carpet with one hand and slide the tape into position with the other hand.
 Repeat for the remaining pieces.